leramosz/angularjs-movies/README.md

 - List of categories
 - List of movies by category

-The APP connects to the API located at http://ror-movies.herokuapp.com.
+The APP connects to the API located @ http://ror-movies.herokuapp.com.
 The endpoints are the following:

 - List of movies => /api/movies
 - Detail of a movie => /api/movies/{id}